How Features of Blockchain Support Sustainability Efforts?

 Its transparency helps reduce carbon emissions by identifying more efficient routes and methods.

-Before we see in detail how features of blockchain support sustainability efforts, let’s take a look at what blockchain represents.
+Before we see in detail how features of blockchain support sustainability efforts, let’s look at what blockchain represents.

-If you’ve heard of Bitcoin and Ethereum, you may have come across blockchain without fully understanding what it is.
+If you’ve heard of Bitcoin and Ethereum, you may have encountered blockchain without fully understanding it.

 The blockchain represents a sequence of blocks linked to each other in which each block corresponds to a set of transactions.
 A blockchain is defined as a database stored on a decentralized network.

 Unlike traditional banking systems, blockchain aims to be decentralized.
-This means that instead of having a bank that controls and validates transactions, this role is distributed across a network of computers called validators or nodes.
+This means that instead of having a bank that controls and validates transactions, a network of computers called validators or nodes distributes this role.

-Every time a transaction is made, it must be approved by these computers according to pre-established rules, which ensure the security and integrity of the data.
+These computers must approve every transaction according to pre-established rules, ensuring the security and integrity of the data.

 The advantages of blockchain can be summarized in 4 points: